Magda98/SpotRx/README.md

 ## Technologies Used

-- **Angular**: SpotRx is built using the Angular framework in version 16 and use Signals, which provides a powerful and scalable platform for developing single-page applications.
+- [**Angular**](https://angular.dev/): SpotRx is built using the Angular framework in version 17 and use Signals, standalone components, new control flow etc. which provides a powerful and scalable platform for developing single-page applications.

+- [**Angular Query**](https://tanstack.com/query/v5/docs/framework/angular/overview) powerful asynchronous state management for TS.

+- [**Angualr Material**](https://material.angular.io/) - Material Design components for Angular.

 - **OAuth 2 with PKCE**: The application uses OAuth 2 with PKCE for secure and authorized access to the Spotify API.

-- **Spotify API**: SpotRx integrates with the Spotify API to fetch user data, including user profile information, saved tracks, and playlists.
+- [**Spotify API**](https://developer.spotify.com/documentation/web-api): SpotRx integrates with the Spotify API to fetch user data, including user profile information, saved tracks, and playlists.

-- **Deployment**: SpotRx is deployed using GitHub Pages, making it easily accessible to users on the web.
+- [**Deployment GitHubPages**](https://pages.github.com/): SpotRx is deployed using GitHub Pages, making it easily accessible to users on the web.

 ## Development Setup